A social technology of collective awareness and systems change

 SPT can be introduced in the field of business for both systemic and personal growth work.
 In the article below, Otto Scharmer and Arawana describe how to develop your management skills through physical awareness.
 You can read the article by Editor-in-Chief Art Kleiner or watch the video about Eileen Fisher's Case Study.

-SPT can be applied in any group work, independently of the topic, using embodiment to get a sense of what is possible in a system.
 As an example, SPT was used as a method for decolonizing political movement building practices and strengthen the bonds between Black, Indigenous, and People of Color in the United States and in South Africa.
 SPT was used to bring together diverse perspectives to generate fresh strategies for direct action, that are creative and healing for all.

 Here's as well the example of SPT being applied to the largest midwives’ association in Uruguay.
 Click on the button bellow to read the case study.